Irlanda3/javascript/README.md

 # javascript

-This is JavaScript practice and following tutorials Tuts from 3wschools google coursera and yt exercism.io
+This is JavaScript practice. following tutorials
+Tuts from 3wschools google coursera and yt exercism.io